ajsmith607/ajsmith/content/articles/wine-cube/index.md

 {{< figure src="/articles/wine-cube/bottle-unit.png" class="image" >}}

 The ratio of the dimensions of this space is 1:1:4.
-This means that if the bottles are arranged in a 4x4 square matrix, the total resulting space is a perfect cube, 16 inches along each axis, containing 16 bottles.
+This means that if the bottles are arranged in a 4x4 square matrix, the total resulting space is a perfect cube, 16 inches along each axis, and a 16 bottle capacity.
 This module is the fundamental organizing concept of Wine Cube.

 {{< figure src="/articles/wine-cube/bottle-module.png" class="image" >}}